-2. During the period from ... [date of entry into force of this Regulation] to 1 May 2017, the Management Board as established on the basis of Article 37 of Decision 2009/371/JHA shall:
+2. During the period from 13 June 2016 to 1 May 2017, the Management Board as established on the basis of Article 37 of Decision 2009/371/JHA shall:

 - (a) exercise the functions of the Management Board in accordance with Article 11 of this Regulation; - (b) prepare the adoption of the rules relating to the application of Regulation (EC) No 1049/2001 with regard to Europol documents as referred to in Article 65(2) of this Regulation, and of the rules referred to in Article 67 of this Regulation; - (c) prepare any instrument necessary for the application of this Regulation, in particular any measures relating to Chapter IV; and - (d) review the internal rules and measures which it has adopted on the basis of Decision 2009/371/JHA so as to allow the Management Board as established pursuant to Article 10 of this Regulation to take a decision pursuant to Article 76 of this Regulation.